erikdubois/Aureola/README.md

 	- making sure all folders are available
 	- alerting if you want to overwrite the ~/.config/conky files
-	- copy all files to ~/.config/conky
+	- copy all files of that particular conky to ~/.config/conky
 	- making sure you autostart conky next boot
 	- checking dependancies and installing the extra software needed for this conky
 	- and last but not least - run the conky

-I recommend you use also the conkymanager but there is a but.
-Read on.

-	sudo apt-get install conky-manager

-But conky is changing its configuration file to lua syntax.
-That gives issues at this moment of writing (June 2016).